yamerooo123/Sekiro_Gasme_Cheat_Table/README.md

 Also if you want to debug the game, use VEH Debugger instead of the default one (Windows debugger).
 I am not 100% sure why but my assumption is the game has antidebugging mechanism.
 Just use VEH debugger which is available in Cheat Engine settings.

 **Precondition**
-- don't use prayer beads to upgrade or else the cheat wouldn't work (yeah me is still a noob.
+- don't use prayer beads to upgrade or else the cheat won't work (yeah me is still a noob.
 My RE isn't that good.
 I'm practicing.)

 <img width="783" height="707" alt="image" src="https://github.com/user-attachments/assets/b2efbb53-c411-4ae9-81b9-45cf91eb314c" />